 Take up journaling

-Journaling about stressful situations as well as what you are grateful for are powerful ways to reduce stress and foster a positive outlook.
-This can be really simple – as simple as making a bulleted list of what’s on your mind before bed, or starting your day with a list of 3 things you feel grateful for.
+Journaling is a powerful way to reduce stress and foster a positive outlook.
+You can, of course, journal about stressors.
+You can also journal about what you’re grateful for in life.
+Keep it simple: make a bulleted list of what’s on your mind before bed.
+If you go the gratitude route, start your day with a list of 3 things you feel grateful for.

 Shift your perspective on holiday stress

 Your emotional wellness is so worth your effort and energy, especially during busy times.
-Learning how to handle holiday stress will help you find more enjoyment and relaxation during a time of year that is supposed to be full of joy.
+These 5 strategies will help you find more enjoyment and relaxation during the holidays.